nauam/Courses/docs/developer/01-plugin-development.md

 - `name` - name for the plugin
 - `version` - version number of the plugin
-- `qwcontrolPluginVersion` - QW Control Plugin type version, currently "1.2"
+- `rundeckPluginVersion` - Rundeck Plugin type version, currently "1.2"
 - `providers` - list of provider metadata maps

 These are optional: